sherif-ffs/IS601-git-project/gitflow.md

 New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

+**Merge conflicts**

+	Conflicts generally arise when two people have changed the same lines in a file, or if one developer deleted a file while another developer was modifying it.

+	 In these cases, Git cannot automatically determine what is correct.
+Conflicts only affect the developer conducting the merge, the rest of the team is unaware of the conflict.

+	Git will mark the file as being conflicted and halt the merging process.
+It is then the developers' responsibility to resolve the conflict.

+	Creating a merge conflict:

+o	Create a new directory named git-merge-test, change to that directory, and initialize it as a new Git repo.

+o	Create a new text file merge.txt with some content in it.

+o	Add merge.txt to the repo and commit it